 To help student leaders serving on the Interfraternity and Panhellenic Councils prepare for their roles and to positively impact their community, the Office of Fraternity & Sorority Life provides them with various interactive training.
 The Council Officers Transition and Training programs allow students to identify their personal strengths and leadership styles, build relationships with other council members and gain a better understanding of the role they would play during their term.
 Each officer creates an action plan for the semester, identifies goals for his or her term and is given an opportunity to network with past council officers and fraternity and sorority alumni.

 Officer Training Academy

 The Office of Fraternity & Sorority Life is committed to providing both leadership and practical skills-based training to all elected leaders of the chapters and governing councils.
 At the beginning of the new officer term in January, chapter and council officers are required to attend a comprehensive leadership conference that explores topics such as policies and procedures, maximizing membership involvement, organizational branding, accountability techniques, advanced leadership skills, and more.
 OFSL staff, university faculty and administrators, fraternity/sorority alumni and industry experts develop and facilitate workshops and presentations keeping the Essential Learning Outcomes in mind.

 Social Event Manager Training

-In partnership with Student Affairs, the Office of Fraternity & Sorority Life offers social event manager training several times each semester.
+The Office of Fraternity & Sorority Life offers social event manager training several times each semester.
 This comprehensive workshop provides training to event coordinators and social event managers of events involving alcohol and seeks to equip participants with the knowledge and skills to create a safe and responsible environment for members and their guests.
 All students serving as a social event manager at an event involving alcohol are required to attend training prior to serving.
 Participants increase their skills in risk assessment, event management, alcohol education and bystander response.